 The most common software tools that SMBs use to automate their workflows include Google Workspace, Slack, MailChimp, Trello, Airtable, Calendly, etc.

-Despite being the most conventional marketing strategy, email marketing never goes off fashion and outperforms every other digital marketing tactic out there.
+Despite being the most conventional digital marketing strategy, email marketing never goes off fashion and outperforms every other digital marketing tactic out there.

-Yes! even social media marketing can’t beat email marketing in ROI.
+Yes!
+Even social media marketing can’t beat email marketing in ROI.
 And for small businesses, email marketing (if done right) can prove to be the Holy Grail, since it gives an impressive ROI of $36 on every $1 spent.

 Apparently, email marketing is going to stay on trend in 2022 as well.
 Though the concept of email marketing is old, the way we used to send emails has changed massively.
-Small businesses will be leveraging automation in their sales pipeline to leave no stone unturned in their email campaigns.
+Small businesses will be leveraging automation in their sales pipeline to leave no stone unturned in their email drip campaigns.